monkeSearch

 }

 The LLM understands that "python scripts" → .py, "images" → jpg,png, "yesterday" → days,1, "last week" → weeks,1, etc. These extracted components are then converted into NSMetadataQuery predicates — the same API that powers Spotlight and mdfind.
-File types are mapped to UTIs via utitools and used as kMDItemContentTypeTree predicates; temporal data becomes kMDItemFSContentChangeDate date predicates; remaining keywords match against kMDItemTextContent and kMDItemFSName.
+File types are mapped to UTIs via utitools and used as kMDItemContentTypeTree predicates.
+Temporal data becomes kMDItemFSContentChangeDate date predicates; remaining keywords match against kMDItemTextContent and kMDItemFSName.
 All predicates are combined with NSCompoundPredicate and the compound query runs against Spotlight's existing index — results come back instantly since macOS already maintains the index.
 There's no index to build, no embeddings to generate.
 The LLM is the only "intelligence" layer, and the approach is safe by design (read-only, scoped through Spotlight's own access controls).

 Performance: macOS vs. Windows